Phone: (902) 494-6025

-Dr. Crowder’s research focuses on how biological visual systems see form and motion.
+Dr. Crowder’s research focuses on how the brain processes visual information, and how animals use this information to make perceptual decisions.
 This work includes the characterization of normal visual function as well as visual deficits that result from abnormal vision during development.
-Techniques used in the laboratory include electrophysiology, optogenetics , neuroinformatics, psychophysics, and computer modeling.
+Techniques used in the laboratory include electrophysiology, optogenetics, behavioral tasks in transgenic mice, psychophysics, and computer modeling.

 - King, J.L., Lowe, M.P., Stover, K.R., Wong, A.A., Crowder, N.A.
 (2016) Adaptive processes in the thalamus and cortex revealed by silencing of primary visual cortex during contrast adaptation.
 Current Biology 26:1295-1300.

 - Ibbotson, M.R., Crowder, N.A., Cloherty, S.L., Price, N.S., Mustari M.J.
 (2008).
 Saccadic modulation of neural responses: possible roles in saccadic suppression, enhancement, and time compression.
 Journal of Neuroscience 28: 10952-10960.